Started Business with Cash Journal entry is probably the initial accounting transaction.

 Will there be any difference for Preference Share Capital Accounts?

-Share holders are the owners of the business.
-So, the stand last in terms of receiving back the investments.
+Shareholders are the owners of the business.
+So, they stand last in terms of receiving back the investments.
 So, the Nature of capital differs.
 But not the accounting.

 Conclusion

-Business started with cash journal entry records the initial Capital brought into the business.
+The business started with cash journal entry records the initial Capital brought into the business.
 We will record it by debiting the cash against credit to the capital account.
-Per Golden Accounting rules, we will debit the cash as its coming into business and credit the Capital GL as its the giver.
+Per Golden Accounting rules, we will debit the cash as it comes into business and credit the Capital GL as it is the giver.